nhsx/nhsx-internship-projects/index.md

 ## Areas of Future Interest
 *We are currently thinking of looking at projects in these topics.
 Please get in touch if you have related interests*

+- Exploration of value data science techniques can add to healthcare when applied to large datasets
 - Field Programmable Gate Arrays (FPGAs) for Agent Based Modelling efficiency
 - Retrieval Approaches